COVID-19 CAMPUS HYGIENE PROTOCOL

 COVID-19 Campus Face Covering Protocol

-Consistent with the latest federal, state and local guidance related to COVID-19, Northeastern requires employees, students, vendors and visitors to wear face coverings/masks while they are in common spaces, including outdoor spaces on campus, even if healthy distancing can be maintained, common gathering areas, shared workspaces, shared academic spaces, or when interacting face to face with others.
+Consistent with the latest federal, state and local guidance related to COVID-19, Northeastern requires employees, students, vendors and visitors to wear face coverings/masks while they are in common spaces even if healthy distancing can be maintained, common gathering areas, shared workspaces, shared academic spaces, or when interacting face to face with others.
+Masks are not required outdoors on campus, with the exception of large outdoor events and any situations where healthy distancing can’t be maintained.
 Note: All visitors and vendors must be approved for presence on campus.

 This protocol may be modified and updated from time to time in accordance with ongoing guidance from public health authorities.
 For purposes of this protocol, the term face covering includes cloth coverings and/or masks that fully cover the nose and mouth.